-social support - occupational therapists will signpost children, young people and families to organisations and services that offer support and information.

-as Long Covid Kids have been developed and are managed by people with ney provide opportunities for young people and families to connect and e gro
+- social support occupational therapists will signpost children, young people and families to organisations and services that offer support and information. - Online groups such as Lorg Covid Kids have been developed and are managed by people with lived experience.
+They provide opportunities for young people and families to connect and provide peer support.